Have you ever felt like you were walking through a dry, uncertain season, wondering where God is?

 The wilderness can be a time of testing and relationship building.
 It can be a private time of connection between God and us if we let it happen.
 It’s one way God can get our full attention and show us His love and care.

 While our wilderness journeys are challenging, they do not last forever.
-We walk the wilderness paths to grow and learn, trust, and obey.
+We walk the wilderness paths to grow, learn to surrender control to God, trust, and obey.

 God leads us there to prepare us for the good works He has in mind.
 We are His handiwork, “created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 Ephesians 2:10.

 God doesn’t put us in the wilderness and leave.
 He promises to never leave us!
-He puts us in the wilderness to show us a clearer picture of Himself and His love.
+He allows our time in the wilderness to show us a clearer picture of Himself and His love.

 Biblical Wilderness Lessons